Alanwe/aicalc/tasks.md

 - Usage dashboard and billing integration

 **Questions**:
 - Is this for commercial use or personal project?
+Both
 - Should there be a free tier with limitations?
+Yes this is standard.

 ---